 A critical skill that all enterprise architects must have is the ability to communication architectural ideas in a formal way.
 At the same time, enterprise architecting should be focused on capturing ideas, understanding concepts and the relationships between them.
 The ArchiMate® 3 Specification (published by The Open Group) has been designed to address both these requirements.
 It is a lightweight language based on UML, with capabilities of describing all layers of architecture, from Enterprise through to Technology.
 In addition it can be used for motivation/strategy modelling and the creation of implementation and migration plans.

-This course leads to delegates achieving Certified status in both the ArchiMate® 3 Foundation and ArchiMate® 3 Practitioner.
+This course leads to delegates achieving Certified status in both the ArchiMate® 3 Foundation and ArchiMate® 3 Practitioner, Version 3.1.
 It provides them with the convenience of taking the exam at the end of the course, as well as receiving instruction from experienced trainers who have been actively involved in the development of the language.

 Those in the following roles could make full use of this language: